meta-quest/webxr-first-steps-react/tutorial/chapter3.md

 # Chapter 3: Animating Bullet Objects

-In this chapter, we’ll make the bullets move forward in their spawn direction and disappear after a set time.
+In this chapter, we’ll make the bullets move forward in the direction they face when spawned, and disappear after a set time.
 This involves managing each bullet’s movement and lifespan to ensure they don’t remain in the scene indefinitely.

 ## Constants for Bullet Behavior